-Not all communities will have all vegetation types, because various conditions that effect vegetation-such as geology, exposure to wind, seasonally high water or ground water, and frequency of fire-differ from place to place.
+Not all communities will show all vegetation types, in part because the people making the maps did not observe subtleties of vegetation type.
+Also, various conditions that effect vegetation-such as geology, exposure to wind, seasonally high water or ground water, and frequency of fire-differ from place to place.

-The following types have been mapped:
+The following types have been represented in the historical vegetation map we have created: